DavideOlivieri/progetto/README.md

 2) [monthConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/monthConverterTest.java):Test to verify the correct functioning of the monthConverter method. \
 -monthConverterTest(): Method to test the convertMonth () method, which allows you to get a month given the respective number.
-3) [InvalidInputExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/InvalidInputExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in seeEvents. \
+3) [InvalidInputExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/InvalidInputExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in seeEvents parameter.
+4) [genreControllerExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/genreControllerExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in genre parameter.

 <div id='id-section7'/>